-In a position upgrade, the General Manager shall assign the incumbent to a salary step within the new classification salary range that is closest to a five (5) percent increase.
+In a position upgrade, the General Manager shall assign the incumbent to a salary step within the new classification salary pay range that is closest to a five (5) percent increase.
+The Pay After Promotion provision as stated in Section 5.3 does not apply to reclassifications.
 Reclassification pay increases are not retroactive.
-In the case of a position downgrade, the General Manager shall assign a salary within the new range that is closest to, but not more than, the incumbent's salary in the existing range.
-In the event that the employee's existing salary already exceeds the salary range of the new position, that employee's salary shall be "Y" rated.
-(Y-Rating - The maintenance of an employee's existing salary/wage until the newly assigned salary range increases beyond the retained salary of the employee.)
+In the case of a position downgrade, the General Manager shall assign a salary step within the new pay range that is closest to, but not more than, the incumbent's salary pay in the existing pay range.
+In the event that the employee's existing salary pay already exceeds the salary pay range of the new position, that employee's salary pay is not reduced.
+Instead, the employee's pay shall be "Y" rated.
+(Y-Rating - Theis defined as the maintenance of an employee's existing salary/wagepay until the newly assigned salary pay range increases beyond the retained salary pay of the employee.)